 Casa Grande Ruins National Monument

 Located 45 minutes south of Tempe stands one of the largest prehistoric structures ever built in North America.
-It is believed it was inhabited by the Hohokam from 1350 C.E. to 1450 C.E. you can take short, self-guided tour around the monument or take a guided tour that are offered from late November through early April.
+It is believed it was inhabited by the Hohokam from 1350 C.E. to 1450 C.E.
+Take short, self-guided tour around the monument or schedule a guided tour, which are offered from late November through early April.

 Salt River Pima-Maricopa Indian Community